autismuk/Font-Manager/README.md

 	transition.to(str4, { time = 1000, xScale = 2,yScale = 2})

 notice the str4:getView() has been removed.
-However, it does still work - it is a dummy now.
+However, it does still work - it is a dummy now whose only purpose is to make code that used getView() work unchanged.

-You can also create strings like this.
+You can also create strings like this in an OOP manner.

 	local str4 = fm.BitmapString:new("retrofont",40):moveTo(160,240)

 ... same thing. the display.newBitmapText() is actually a shorthand to this to help people who aren't OOP minded.
 Which is fine :)

+The font height (40 in this example) is the vertical total height of the font in pixels, including ascenders and descenders.
+So you can guarantee that a string created with a 40 pixel height will fit in a 40 pixel gap (unless you use multi-lines, obviously !).

 The strings have their own internal direction and position, they also have modifiers so you can tweak the shape and size and rotation of individual characters, either statically, or they can be animated automatically.

+The basic idea is that the string has a static, boring, non-animated position where it just 'is' - no modifier, no animation.
+From the point of view of the graphics system, this is where the string 'is' (for anchoring and so on) irrespective of how you animate or modify it.
+This is because if you anchored on the actual displayed graphic, the anchor points might move around in an arbitrary way.
+The exception to this is the tap/touch event listeners which operate on where the font characters actually are visually.

 So to curve this string can be as simple as :